ojoven/ojoven/README.md

 ## Tech Stack
 I've been a developer for +12 years, and I've worked with quite some technologies:
-- Vue
 - React
-- Laravel
+- Laravel / PHP
 - CSS
-- Javascript
+- TypeScript
 - Node
+Now super immersed into AI assisted engineering and development, using in my day to day:
+- Claude Code
+- Cursor

 ## Skills
 As a Software Engineer, I consider myself: